Single transferable vote: Elector confusion

 STV systems vary, both in ballot design and in whether or not voters are obliged to provide a full list of preferences.

-In jurisdictions such as Malta, Republic of Ireland and Northern Ireland, voters may rank as many or as few candidates as they wish.
+In Malta, Republic of Ireland and Northern Ireland, voters may rank as many or as few candidates as they wish.
 Consequently, voters sometimes, for example, rank only the candidates of a single party, or of their most preferred parties.
 Voters who do not fully understand the system may only vote for as many candidates as the instruction on the ballot gives before "and so on", and may even "bullet vote", only expressing a first preference, or indicate a first preference for multiple candidates, especially when both STV and plurality are being used in concurrent elections.
+In Estonia, the STV system adopted for the 1990 election was replaced by party-list proportional representation in 1992, since the ballots used under the STV system did not disclose the party affiliation of candidates.

 Allowing voters to rank only as many candidates as they wish grants them greater freedom, but can also lead to some voters ranking so few candidates that their vote eventually becomes exhausted – that is, at a certain point during the count, it can no longer be transferred and influence the result.
 Some are non-transferable because the choices marked have already been elected, so the voter may be pleased with the overall election result even though their first preference was not elected and their vote itself was not used to elect anyone.
 Even if a voter marks many preferences, the vote may still be found to be non-transferable, if at any point the vote needs to be transferred and all the preferences ranked lower have already been eliminated or elected.
-But the number of non-transferable votes is fewer than the number of ignored votes under first-past-the-post and the number of effective votes, votes actually used to elect someone, is higher than under all but the most landslide first-past-the-post election contests.
+But the number of non-transferable votes is fewer than the number of ignored votes under first-past-the-post.
+Under STV, the proportion of effective votes, votes actually used to elect someone, is higher than under all but the most landslide first-past-the-post election contests.

 The STV method may be confusing to some and may cause some people to vote incorrectly with respect to their actual preferences.

 STV ballots can also be long; having multiple pages increases the chances of people not marking multiple preferences and thus missing later opportunities to have their vote transferred.
 After a vote is transferred twice, is at the end of the count and three candidates remain in the running for the last seat, the voter may have little interest in the choice.
 None of them were the voter's first choice, nor their second or third preference.
 And perhaps the voter has already seen one or two of their earlier choices already elected.
 Many votes up for transfer are found to be non-transferable in the last vote transfers.
 One to three members at the end are often elected with partial quotas, due to the number of exhausted votes.
 In STV elections, a majority of votes are used to elect the members who are elected.